Skip to content

 ColumnPreproc (advanced user)

-1. special_values is a list of values that are considered special or unique within the dataset, such as special characters occurring in a numeric column or outliers within a distribution.
-For instance, in the Adult dataset, let us assume that the number ‘64’ is an outlier in the distribution of the age column and that the numeric column fnlwgt contains occurrences of the string 'unknown'.
-In such case, we would denote those values as special:
+The parameter special_values takes a list of values that are considered special or unique within the dataset, such as special characters occurring in a numeric column or outliers within a distribution.
+For instance, in the Airbnb dataset, let us assume that the numerical column price can sometimes assume the non-numerical value 'missing'.
+In such case, we might denote this value as special:

 from aindo.rdml.synth import ColumnPreproc, TabularPreproc